muireall/github.io/content/nanosystems.md

 #### Apology

 Above, I allude to calculations I've done, but I haven't written them down.
 It's bad form, but I've already given this subject more attention than I can honestly justify to myself.
 You can tweet at me about it.

+This is still more of a notebook entry than a rebuttal.
+I'm not sure it really accomplishes what I set out to do, but maybe it points well enough to how I might go about it.